 Yod Pointing to the North Node: Nodal Apex Meaning

-When the North Node sits at the apex of a Yod, the pattern's recalibration lands on the soul direction itself: the place the native is supposedly growing toward keeps shifting under their feet.
-Both base planets pull at the Node, demanding the native treat their growth path as a moving target rather than a fixed destination.
+When the North Node sits at the apex of a Yod, the pattern's recalibration lands on growth-direction symbolism: the place the person is learning toward may keep shifting.
+Both base planets pull at the Node, asking the person to treat the growth path as a moving target rather than a fixed destination.
+Soul language belongs to specific traditions, not to the calculation itself.

 Key Details